• Skip to main content

 • Visit: CBOE Volatility Index (VIX) on TradingView.

 Market participants like smooth and steady performance.
 They are easily spooked by something they don’t expect and spooked investors tend to run first, then ask questions later.
-Because of this, stock market volatility is something investors don’t like, and it generally precipitates a flight for the exits when it gets uncomfortably high.
+Because of this, stock market volatility is something investors dislike.
+When it becomes uncomfortably high, it precipitates a flight of capital out of risky assets into safe assets such as gold.

 What is the Fear and Greed Index?

-A secondary measure, which combines the VIX with several other tools that gauge investor sentiment, is the CNNMoney Fear and Greed Index, which reflected Extreme Fear just a month ago, and is showing a solid green Extreme Greed today.
-A chart of the index over time shows how quickly and dramatically sentiment can change.
+A secondary measure, which combines the VIX with several other tools that gauge investor sentiment, is the CNN Money Fear and Greed Index, reflecting extreme fear (red color) to showing a solid green of extreme greed.
+A graph of the index over time shows how quickly and dramatically sentiment can change.

 • Visit: Fear and Greed Index on CNNMoney site.